siesgstarena/Arena-2.0/CONTRIBUTING.md

   ```
   cp .env.example .env
   ```
-* Navigate to the newly created .env file and set the value of SASS_PATH environment varaible
+* Navigate to the newly created .env file and set the value of SASS_PATH environment variable
   ```
   SASS_PATH=./node_modules
   ```